-The Mylo app (now rebranded as Moka) is the Canadian answer to automated savings and investing apps such as Acorns and Digit in the U.S. and Moneybox in the U.K.
+The Moka app (formerly Mylo app) is the Canadian answer to automated savings and investing apps such as Acorns and Digit in the U.S. and Moneybox in the U.K.

 While we can all agree that saving money for the future is generally a good thing, many of us never get around to doing it.

 Recent stats show that 32% of Canadians between the ages 45-64 have nothing (i.e. $0) saved for retirement.
 This is indeed alarming!
 At 64 years of age, you should either be retired or be planning to do so soon.

 Simplifying the savings and investing process is what automated savings apps like Moka aim to accomplish.
 There is no drastic change to your daily lifestyle, and you do not need to understand the nitty-gritty details of portfolio management.

 Simply set a savings goal, and the app does the rest by moving small amounts of money (spare change) from your bank account into a diversified portfolio that continues to grow and increase your net worth.